Essential Oils at Willka T’ika

 We are thrilled to announce that Willka T’ika is now selling 100% pure essential oils.
 Our essential oils are organically produced with plants grown organically in our Chakra Gardens.
 My mother Carol and our staff built our distillation machine a couple years ago but this is the first chance we have had to actually produce essential oils.
 Since March 18th, when the Quarantine was announced, we have been busy harvesting, preparing, and distilling several of our favorite plants and flowers.

 Many of our guests have asked if they can purchase our newly distilled essential oils.
 The answer is “yes, but.”
 The but, of course, is shipping.
 As soon as we can travel we will bring some of these 100% pure oils with us and ship them right to you.
 Until then you are welcome to pre-order some for a debut price of $25 for 10ml and $50 for 30 ml (not including shipping).
 This special price will hold as long as our quarantine does, and the funds will help support our staff and their families.
-Currently we have eucalyptus, rosemary, lavender, and muña with many more on the way.
-To reserve your order, please email: email@example.com.
+Currently we have eucalyptus, rosemary, lavender, muña, and molle with more on the way.
+To reserve your order, please email: firstname.lastname@example.org.
 And for those of you who are new to essential oils, here are some rough guidelines to help you on your way:

 Eucalyptus: This powerful leaf is the talk of the town (of Urubamba) due to its respiratory benefits.
 Our staff can’t get enough of it and put a few drops in water each day to sanitize their kitchens.
 It is anti-inflammatory, pro-circulation, and relieves muscle pain so is a must for massage therapists.
 Try inhaling its aroma mixed with warm water to clear any signs of a cough.
 We are currently focusing on this oil to keep our lungs strong